Online on Tuesdays through Lent

 the God of Israel, who call you by your name.
 Isaiah 45:3

-This offering is for anyone journeying with questions, doubts, or vulnerability.
-It hopes to provide a safe space to embrace mystery, deepen contemplative practices, and grow in compassionate community.
+This series is for anyone journeying with questions, doubt, or vulnerability.
+It offers a safe space to embrace mystery, deepen contemplative practice, and grow in compassionate community.
+Together, we will learn how God’s presence often shines brightest in the shadows and how discipleship calls us to faithful trust when answers are elusive.

 Session Themes and Dates